2006 Georgia Bulldogs football team: Georgia Tech

 Facing its second top 25 team in as many outings, Georgia got off to a slow start, trailing at the half by 3–0.
 Georgia opened up the scoring in the second half with a 29-yard fumble return by linebacker Tony Taylor.
 The game wound up being a defensive struggle and Matthew Stafford put up modest numbers (16 of 29 for 171 yards, 1 touchdown and zero interceptions) and the Bulldogs were held to 84 yards rushing.
 Georgia's defense shut down the Tech passing attack, limiting Tech quarterback Reggie Ball to 6 of 22 for 42 yards, no touchdowns and 2 interceptions.

-SEC Defensive Player of the Week: Defensive back Paul Oliver for his performance against Georgia Tech in which he held All-American wide receiver Calvin Johnson to two receptions and 13 yards, while also breaking up three passes and intercepting a pass.
+Defensive back Paul Oliver was named SEC Defensive Player of the Week for his performance against Georgia Tech in which he held All-American wide receiver Calvin Johnson to two receptions and 13 yards, while also breaking up three passes and intercepting a pass.